 Police-public relations; Reforms in Police.

 National Human Rights Commission;

 The books to refer for this subject are:

-Public Administration optional is one of the most chosen optional subjects among the candidates.
-This is because the subject is easy to score in comparison with other subjects.
+Public Administration optional subject is one of the most chosen optional subjects among the candidates.
+Many toppers have gained maximum marks by choosing this subject.
+The syllabus of the subject is knowledgeable not only for the exam but for life.
+This subject is chosen because it is easy to score in comparison with other subjects.
 The subject syllabus is also closely related to general studies.

 So you can choose this subject and prepare it excellently.
 If you want guidance and learning for the UPSC exam, your destination is UPSC Pathshala.
 The experts will help you in reaching your desired destination.